Enneagram Type Three People are Success-Oriented and Pragmatic

 Others value ideas, and success to them means distinguishing oneself in the academic or scientific worlds.

-Success in other circles might mean becoming famous as an actor, model, writer, or public figure, perhaps a politician.
+Success in other circles might mean becoming famous as an actor, model, writer, public figure, or politician.

 A religious family might encourage a child to become a minister, priest, or rabbi since these professions have status in their community and within the eyes of the family.